Om Vande Shambhu Umaapatim Surgurum Vande Jagad Kaaranaam |

 Mahashivrathri (“rathri” means night) is a very big Shiva festival celebrated all over India.
 It falls on the 14th day of the Hindu month of Magh, February – March in the Gregorian calendar.
-This year (2019) it is on 4th March.
+For the festival date click here.

 Picture1 – Shiva Temple at Kurtkoti